 What Are Kanban Swimlanes?

 Kanban is an agile workflow management method.
 Being neither a methodology nor a process framework, it’s a much less structured approach than Scrum.
 However, you can apply Kanban to any already-running process.
-The method is based on visualising the changes through gradual improvements on a Kanban board.
+The method is based on visualizing the changes through gradual improvements on a Kanban board.

 Tasks move through horizontal columns on the board from left to right as their status changes.
 The simplest example is a journey from “To Do” to “In Progress” to “Complete”.
 Besides columns, Kanban boards have horizontal “swimlanes” denoting different task types.
-They can be assigned to team members, teams, clients, repetitive tasks, classes of service or any other label.
+They can be assigned to team members, teams, clients, repetitive tasks, classes of service, or any other label.
 The Kanban swimlanes became the basis for the swimlane sizing project estimation method.